HomeResourcesBlogCVSA Roadcheck 2026: Compliance and safety tips

 • Shipping papers/documentation

-• A copy of the company’s Insurance Certificate in the tractor
+• A copy of the company’s insurance certificate on hand

-• A copy of the company’s Hazardous Materials Certificate in the tractor (if applicable)
+• A copy of the company’s hazardous materials certificate on hand (if applicable)

 • A charged and secure fire extinguisher in the tractor